castle/castle-python-example/readme.md

 Copy the `.env_example` file to a file called `.env`

+`cp .env_example .env`

 Update the `.env` file with your Castle app id and api secret.

 Run the app:
 `flask run`
  * Running on http://127.0.0.1:5000/

+Note - the app also support gunicorn:

+`gunicorn app:app`

 *Docker*
 A Dockerfile is included in this repo as well.

-You can install and run the Docker image as follows:
+You can build a Docker image and run a Docker container as follows:

 `docker build -t castle-demo-python .`